vindar/tgx/docs/intro_api_2D.md

     im.drawFastHLine({ i * 3, i * 12 }, 200, tgx::RGB32_Green, i / 20.0f);	// draw a horizontal line
     }
 ~~~
-**Methods:** use these methods when drawing parallel lines as they are faster that the 'general' line drawing methods.
+**Methods:** use these methods when drawing parallel lines as they are faster than the 'general' line drawing methods.
 - \ref tgx::Image::drawFastVLine "drawFastVLine()" : draw a vertical line segment.
 - \ref tgx::Image::drawFastHLine "drawFastHLine()" : draw a horizontal line segment.